-An osteopathic session last between 45 minutes and 60 minutes.
+An osteopathic session lasts between 45 minutes and 60 minutes.
 It unfolds in 4 stages.

 It’s important to tell your therapist if you have further examinations (radiological examination, MRI scan, biological examinations)

 The patient is requested to wear only its underwear.
-It’s important the patient feel comfortable.
+It’s important the patient feels comfortable.

 This stage requires a static and a dynamic observation phase where the patient is standing.
-The practitioner evaluate the stance of the patients.
+The practitioner evaluates the stance of the patients.

 Depending the reason of consultation, the osteopath has to make a clinical examination in many cases.
 This examination will help him to determine if the problem requires an osteopathic treatment or if the patient has to see its attending physician.

 If the consultation requires an osteopathic treatment, the osteopath can carry on its consultation.